Jang-woo-AnnaSoft/execution-state-preflight/README.md

 }
 ```

 `instruction` is an array of trust-labeled segments, not a string.
-Pass a string and tier 1 dies closed — every field stays `unknown`.
+Pass a string and the `instruction` source dies closed — every field stays `unknown`.
 That's deliberate: untrusted text that reached the context (a forwarded email, a tool result, a scraped page) can't produce a `known` value on its own.
 To use something out of it, ask, and take the answer back as `user_answer`.

 A value claimed from the instruction has to name its coordinates — which segment, which character range.
 No span, or one out of bounds, and it's rejected.